How the First Olympics Worked

 Before today's spandex-clad (and some sequined) Olympians strived for the gold, silver or bronze, the inventors of the Olympic Games, the sixth-century Greeks, competed for victory -- and olive oil.

-These men weren't the kind of amateur, live-breathe-and-eat the sport athletes that convene at the Olympics today.
+These men weren't the kind of live-breathe-and-eat the sport athletes that convene at the Olympics today.
 They were ordinary tradesmen in the ancient Greek world -- a mass of land that stretched from the Black Sea to Spain.
 Every four years, they trekked to Olympia to gain honor, political clout and social status through athletic victory.

 Advertisement